 This type of billing is best suited for projects with well-defined requirements.
 When the requirement is clearly specified, then it is easy to determine the cost of the project.

 The client is able to quote a fixed price for the project either beforehand or after project completion.
-Though this type of billing cannot be much profitable for small startups but if they luckily get any contract with big company then surely they fill their pockets.
+Though this type of billing cannot be much profitable for small startups if they luckily get any contract with the big company then surely they fill their pockets.

 12. Time-Based Billing

 Some kind of business can take 1 hour for a particular service and some may even take 3 to 4 days for any work.
 But is it fair, if both of the services get paid similarly?
 The answer is definitely no!
-In such cases, time-based billing is a finest choice.
+In such cases, time-based billing is the finest choice.
 If you are able to calculate the right hourly rate then you can earn money for each minute.